endurantgames/cosmiclegends/src/glossary.md

 Effectiveness
 :   The total number of successes in a roll, including those from Edge Successes, Fighting Styles, and Power Stunts or Combos.

-Facets
-:   A hero's "stats".
-Facets describe a hero's preferred ways of solving problems.

 Fighting Style
 :   An ability that changes the way a hero interacts with Crises. (*Specialty* in Harmony Drive.)